forestgrape/people_interactions/people_interactions.md

 ## Relevance
 International Relations: How to design and promote.
 Whether or not to cut ties in conflicts.

+> 6.6.22:
+> * Here the opinion is, to keep open communication channels even/especially in conflicts.
+> * The more interactions there are, the more likely any two people in the world have common friends.

 ## Groups, Teams and Organizations